Table of Contents

 Flooding and Environmental Degradation

-Bangkok also faces flood risks, notably the 2011 mega-flood that submerged large parts of the city.
-However, better drainage infrastructure and the presence of natural flood retention areas (such as the Bangokun canals) have reduced frequency.
-Air pollution, not flooding, is Bangkok’s primary environmental burden.
-PM2.5 levels often exceed safe limits, especially during the dry season, due to vehicle emissions, industrial activity, and agricultural burning upwind.
+Bangkok also confronts flood risks, notably the catastrophic 2011 floods that inundated large portions of the city.
+However, Bangkok benefits from a more extensive drainage network and natural flood retention areas, such as the historic canal system (khlongs), which help mitigate flood severity.
+Nonetheless, air pollution represents Bangkok’s primary environmental challenge.
+PM2.5 concentrations frequently exceed World Health Organization safety limits, especially during the dry season, due to vehicle emissions, industrial activities, and upwind agricultural burning.

 Housing Affordability and Informal Settlements

-Jakarta’s extreme density has driven up land prices, making formal housing unaffordable for many.
-An estimated 3 million people live in kampungs, informal settlements that lack proper sanitation, running water, and legal tenure.
-These areas are vulnerable to eviction and environmental hazards.
-The city’s housing backlog is estimated at over 1 million units, despite government programs like the Rusunawa (rental flats) initiatives.
+Jakarta’s intense population density has driven up land and housing prices, making formal housing unattainable for many low-income residents.
+Approximately 3 million people live in kampungs—informal settlements that often lack adequate sanitation, clean water, and legal land tenure.
+These communities are highly vulnerable to eviction, flooding, and other hazards.
+Despite government efforts, including the Rusunawa public rental flat program, Jakarta faces a housing backlog estimated at over 1 million units.

 Urban Planning and Policy Responses